Panmoni/yapbay/docs/plan.md

 # YapBay Frontend Development Plan

-- NEXT: get full trade page working, test out the blockchain flow, list of transactions, etc

-after marking fiat as paid, the seller's tradepage did not update, ditto after release
+after marking fiat as paid, the seller's tradepage did not update

-did I get the funds,
-did the API update, inspectEscrow
+after releaing escrow, the buyer's tradepage did not update

 ## Post-MVP